Office of Graduate Student External Grants and Fellowships | GradFund

 Assistant Dean for Graduate Student External Support

-Teresa M. Delcorso Ellmann is an Assistant Dean in the Graduate School-New Brunswick and founding director of GradFund, the Resource Center for Graduate Student External Support.
+Teresa M. Delcorso Ellmann is an Assistant Dean in the School of Graduate Studies and founding director of GradFund.

-In 2000, she joined the Graduate School-New Brunswick Dean’s office as the founding director of GradFund, the Resource Center for Graduate Student External Support, a service dedicated to assisting graduate students in identifying and applying for external grants and fellowships.
+In 2000, she joined the Graduate School-New Brunswick Dean’s office as the founding director of GradFund, a peer-mentoring service dedicated to assisting graduate students in identifying and applying for external grants and fellowships.
 During her tenure with the GradFund, she has helped many graduate students secure merit-based research grants and fellowships.

 Teresa has a BA in History and International Affairs from the University of Mary Washington in Fredericksburg, VA and MA in History from Rutgers-Newark.